vic-ma/howtodismantle.github.io/_posts/2025-01-12-Getting-started-with-the-new-Office-365-Data-Sources.md

 ![image](/assets/2025-01-12/006.png)

-After confirming to give Peakboard the right to access the data the data source is authorized and can be used right away.
+After granting Peakboard the appropriate permissions, the data source can be used right away.

-## Single-tenant Application
+## Single-tenant application

-Using the second option of authentification is a bit more tricky and requires to set up a registered app in you Microsoft Entra ID backend, which can be reached though Azure Portal under this link: [https://portal.azure.com/#view/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/~/RegisteredApps](https://portal.azure.com/#view/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/~/RegisteredApps).
-If this link doesn't work we just use the regular menu to access Microsoft Entra ID.
+The single-tenant application method is a bit more tricky and requires us to set up a registered app in the Microsoft Entra ID backend.
+To do this, we go to the [Azure Portal](https://portal.azure.com/#view/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/~/RegisteredApps).
+If this link doesn't work, you can use the regular menu to access Microsoft Entra ID.

-We can find the app registration on the menu on the left and create a new entry
+We can find the app registration on the menu on the left and create a new entry:

 ![image](/assets/2025-01-12/010.png)

-We give the new registration a nice name and leave all values to default unless otherwise stated here.
+We give the new registration a nice name and leave all values to default (unless otherwise stated):

 ![image](/assets/2025-01-12/020.png)

-The most important part is to give the registered app the necessary permission to let it do the right things in the name of the user who uses the app.
-The screenshot shows a typical API permission.
-"Tasks" stand for the ToDo items in the Office and the "ReadWrite" stands for reading and modifying the tasks.
-All potential permissions can be accessed through a tree of permissions that be access when adding a new one.
+The most important step is to give the registered app the required permissions.
+The following screenshot shows a typical API permission. `Tasks` refers to the to-do items in Office, and `ReadWrite` refers to the permissions for reading and modifying the tasks.
+All potential permissions can be accessed through a tree of permissions that becomes visible when adding a new permission.

-Beside the Graph API, which is the basis for the Office 365 data source in Peakboard, there are other permission available like access to Power BI.
+Besides the Graph API, which is the basis for the Office 365 data source in Peakboard, there are other permissions available, like access to Power BI.

 ![image](/assets/2025-01-12/030.png)